-Displays the percentage of capacity reduced by capacity saving or accelerated compression against the capacity used by the virtual volume mapped to this pool before the reduction.
+Displays the percentage of capacity reduced by both capacity saving and accelerated compression against the capacity used by the virtual volume mapped to this pool before the reduction.

-This command supports the following storage systems: VSP F1500, VSP G1x00, VSP G350, G370, G700, G900, VSP F350, F370, F700, F900.
 The saved capacity does not include the amount of zero data reduction, metadata, garbage data, metadata reduction, and garbage data reduction.

-This information is provided for compatibility.
-See the description of SES (%) displayed by # raidcom get pool -key total saving.
+For VSP 5000 series, VSP F1500, VSP G1x00, VSP E990, and VSP G/F350, G/F370, G/F700, G/F900, this information is provided for compatibility.
+See the description of SES(%) displayed by # raidcom get pool -key total saving.